Sammi87/frontend-assignment/README.md

 Spend maximum four hours working on this assignment - make sure to finish the issues you start.

-Put the code in a git repo on GitHub and send us the link (niklas.holmqvist@kry.se) when you are done.

 Good luck!

 # Building